neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Http.rst

 Application Flow
 ----------------

-The basic walk through a FLOW3-based web application is as follows:
+The basic walk through a TYPO3 Flow-based web application is as follows:

 * the browser sends an HTTP request to a webserver
-* the webserver calls Web/index.php and passes control over to FLOW3
+* the webserver calls Web/index.php and passes control over to TYPO3 Flow
 * the Bootstrap [#]_ initializes the bare minimum and passes control to a suitable request handler
-* by default, the HTTP Request Handler [#]_ takes over and runs a boot sequence which initializes all important parts of FLOW3
+* by default, the HTTP Request Handler [#]_ takes over and runs a boot sequence which initializes all important parts of TYPO3 Flow
 * the HTTP Request Handler builds an HTTP Request and Response object.
 The Request object [#]_ contains all important properties of the real HTTP request.
 The Response object [#]_ in turn is empty and will be filled with information by a